bernatferragut/CCT/PM/Scratch 1.md

 **Add other sprites** - Reproduce the same code using other sprites that can tell us other facts when they are clicked!

-**Download an image from the internet and use it as a sprite**
+* **Download an image from the internet and use it as a sprite**

-* Use google image to look for pictures of other animals or characters (right-click, save image as)
+* Use google image to look for pictures of other animals or characters (right-click, save image as).

-        TIP:
+* Use the Tools section of the google image search bar to filter pictures by Usage rights select Labeled for reuse

+        TIP
-        Look for images using “white background”,
-        as part of your search to find images that will be easier to edit.
+        Look for images using “white background” as part of your search to find images that will be easier to edit.
+        Go back to the Scratch interface, click on the sprite icon and select Upload Sprite

 * Go back to the Scratch interface, click on the **sprite icon** and select **Upload Sprite**